ciffitsupport/impact_evaluation/README.md

 1. Deploy as a github page:```npm run deploy```

+Updating the source code can be done using [Git bash](https://gitforwindows.org/).

 ## Content update
 ### Pages
 Contents on 'About' and 'Guide' are defined in `src/Pages.jsx`.
 Then, any update on any of those pages can be conducted by modifying the source file.